joemccann/juke/README.md

 redis-server
 </pre>

-This will use default config.
+This will use the default config.

-In order to specify a config file use `redis-server /path/to/redis.conf'`
+In order to specify a custom config file use `redis-server /path/to/redis.conf'`

 To enter the redis CLI type: